Zig-HS/Awesome-LLM-Based-AIGC-Detection/README.md

 A curated list of research papers on detecting AI-Generated Content (AIGC) using Multimodal Large Language Models (MLLMs).

+Additionally, we provide a analysis (Chinese version) for some of the papers!
+Details refer to [PaperAnalysis.md](./PaperAnalysis.md).

 > 📌 **Contributions are welcome!** If you know of a relevant paper not listed here, please submit a PR or open an issue.

 ---